Time reversal symmetry breaking and odd viscosity in active fluids: Green-Kubo and NEMD results

 respectively, where $\bar{v} = \dfrac{1}{L}\int_0^L dx_2 \ v_1(x_2) $; see Appendix IV.
 The slope of the stress component $T_{11}$ can be identified in molecular simulations using the Irving-Kirkwood expression \eqref{eq:irving_kirkwood}-\eqref{eq:irving_kirkwood-ind-2}.

-The shear and odd viscosities calculated using this NEMD approach are in excellent agreement with the Green-Kubo predictions for a wide range of densities and P\'{e}clet numbers, see Fig.~\ref{fig:gk_nemd_compare}.
+The shear and odd viscosities calculated using this NEMD approach are found to be in agreement with the Green-Kubo predictions for a wide range of densities and P\'{e}clet numbers, see Fig.~\ref{fig:gk_nemd_compare}.

-{ \textbf{\textit{Discussion.}}} In this work, we have validated the non-equilibrium Green-Kubo formulas derived in \cite{Epstein2019}, showing that the odd viscosity results directly from the breaking of time reversal symmetry at the level of stress fluctuations in the steady state.
-In doing so, we also provide support for the application of the Onsager regression hypothesis to fluctuations about the non-equilibrium steady state, which was used to derive these equations.
+{ \textbf{\textit{Discussion.}}} In this work, we have validated the non-equilibrium Green-Kubo formulas derived in Ref.\ \cite{Epstein2019}, using molecular dynamics simulations of the chiral active dumbbell model system to show that odd viscosity is a direct consequence of the breaking of time reversal symmetry at the level of stress fluctuations.
+In doing so, we provide support for the application of the Onsager regression hypothesis to fluctuations about non-equilibrium steady states, which was used to derive these equations.
+Complementary work by Han \textit{et al.}~\cite{han2020statistical} measures transport coefficients including the odd viscosity in a different model system consisting of frictional granular particles, upon obtaining Green-Kubo relations identical in form to \cite{Epstein2019} using a projection operator formalism and finding similar agreement with NEMD measurements.
+Together with the present work, these results suggest broad applicability of these Green-Kubo relations in active fluids.
 Future work entails understanding the microscopic origins of the functional dependence of the viscosities with density and activity.

+{ \textbf{\textit{Supplementary Material}}} See Appendix for details of the simulation methodology and derivations related to the Green-Kubo relations and Poiseuille-like flow in the presence of odd viscosity.

+{ \textbf{\textit{Data availability}}} Simulation data from this study are available from the corresponding author upon request.

 \textbf{\textit{Acknowledgements.}} C.H. is supported by the National Science Foundation Graduate Research Fellowship Program under Grant No.\ DGE 1752814.
 K.K.M is supported by Director, Office of Science, Office of Basic Energy Sciences, of the U.S. Department of Energy under contract No. DEAC02-05CH11231.